maxxk/programming-languages/presentations/03-Specification-Syntax.md

 - Kleene star
 - composition (a ∘ b: parse a, pass result to b; if b fails, whole composition fails)
 - lookahead (a | b : parse a, try parse b, if b succeeds, continue parsing from the last part of a)

+**Task 3.2a*** Define a grammar for a non-trivial subset of an existing programming language in BNF, PEG or parser combinators.
+**Task 3.2b**** Implement a parser for a non-trivial subset of an existing programming language (preferrably in PEG.js, but you can use tool of your choice).

+# Project

+**Project Step 1 (design document) due date is March 23rd**

+**Project Step 2 (due April 6th).** Define an abstract syntax tree for the language in S-expression terms.

+**Project Step 2' (optional, task 3.2b).**** Design a simple concrete syntax specification (in BNF or any other formalism) and implement a parser for the language (from sequence of characters to abstract syntax tree conforming to Step 2 specification)